forgojs/forgo/README.md

 }
 ```

-`component.update()` may optionally receive new props.
-Omitting the props
+`component.update()` may optionally receive new props to use in the render.
-parameter will rerender leave the props unchanged.
+Omitting the props parameter will rerender leave the props unchanged.

 ```js
 const newProps = { name: "Kai" };